zlatko-michailov/abc/README.md

 # abc
-For a complete information on `abc`, please visit the [__Documentation__](doc) page.
+> For the most complete and up-to-date information on `abc`, please visit the [Documentation](doc) folder.

-`abc` is a header-only library that contains classes that complement the `std` library.
-The key entities are:
+`abc` is a `C++` header-only library that contains classes that complement the `std` library.
+The most notable `abc` entities are:
 - socket (TCP and UDP)
-- HTTP I/O streams
+- HTTP streams
-- JSON I/O streams
+- JSON streams

+Those entitied enable a `C++` daemon running on remote device to have GUI as well as a control API surface.

+Additionally, `abc` provides:
 - generic table output stream
-- log
+- diagnostic log
 - test framework
 - timestamp

-All classes are provided as headers, and must be compiled in client programs.
+All classes are provided as headers.
+The needed ones must be included and compiled in client programs.
-There is no precompiled flavor of the library.
+There is no precompiled flavor of the library that needs to be linked.

-That is because `abc` targets devices with peculiar architectures and small memory capacities.
+> To get started, please visit the [Documentation](doc) folder.

+___
+DELETE EVERYTHING FROM HERE DOWN
+___

 [Summary](#Summary)
 [Toolchain and Platform Dependencies](#Toolchain-and-Platform-Dependencies)